hanneshayashi/terraform-provider-gdrive/docs/data-sources/permission.md

 page_title: "gdrive_permission Data Source - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  Returns the metadata of a permission on a file or Shared Drive
+  Returns the metadata of a permission on a file or Shared Drive.
 ---

 # gdrive_permission (Data Source)

-Returns the metadata of a permission on a file or Shared Drive
+Returns the metadata of a permission on a file or Shared Drive.

 ## Example Usage